PC-Admin/PC-Admins-Synapse-Setup-Guide-2/README.md

 Create a symbolic link for it like so:

-`$sudo ln -s /etc/nginx/sites-available/matrix.example.org.conf /etc/nginx/sites-enabled/matrix.example.org.conf`
+`$ sudo ln -s /etc/nginx/sites-available/matrix.example.org.conf /etc/nginx/sites-enabled/matrix.example.org.conf`

 Restart service and renew SSL: